Akhil-Anga/DMQL-Project/performance/performance_tuning.md

 )
 ```
 This means:

-We access rows grouped by patient_id.
+- We access rows grouped by `patient_id`.

-Within each patient, we order by date_of_admission.
+- Within each patient, we order by `date_of_admission`.

-A composite B-tree index on (patient_id, date_of_admission) aligns perfectly with this access pattern:
+A composite B-tree index on (`patient_id`, `date_of_admission`) aligns perfectly with this access pattern:

-PostgreSQL can read admissions for each patient already ordered by date.
+- PostgreSQL can read admissions for each patient already ordered by date.

-This reduces the need for explicit sorting and allows more efficient window-function processing.
+- This reduces the need for explicit sorting and allows more efficient window-function processing.

-It also helps other queries that filter or group by patient_id and order by date_of_admission.
+- It also helps other queries that filter or group by `patient_id` and order by `date_of_admission`.

 ## 5. Performance After Index
-After creating the index, we re-ran the same EXPLAIN ANALYZE query.
+After creating the index, we re-ran the same `EXPLAIN ANALYZE` query.

-Observed execution time after indexing:
+- Observed execution time after indexing:

-Execution Time: 33.802 ms
+#### Execution Time: 33.802 ms

 Improvement
-Absolute improvement: 44.088 ms → 33.802 ms
+- Absolute improvement: `44.088 ms → 33.802 ms`

-Time saved: ≈ 10.286 ms
+- Time saved: ≈ 10.286 ms

-Relative improvement: ≈ 23.3% faster
+- Relative improvement: ≈ 23.3% faster
 On a larger or more heavily-loaded system, this type of improvement becomes much more significant.

+All performance measurements were taken using PostgreSQL running inside Docker, using pgAdmin's Query Tool.
+**Summary**
+- Before index: 44.088 ms
+- After index: 33.802 ms
+- Improvement: 23.3% faster

 ## 6. Interpretation of Results
-The composite index on (patient_id, date_of_admission) helps because:
+The composite index on (`patient_id`, `date_of_admission`) helps because:

-The database engine can quickly retrieve admissions for each patient in the required order.
+- The database engine can quickly retrieve admissions for each patient in the required order.

-The window function no longer needs a full sort of all rows; instead, it can leverage the index order.
+- The window function no longer needs a full sort of all rows; instead, it can leverage the index order.

-The join to patient on patient_id also benefits indirectly from better-structured access patterns.
+- The join to `patient` on `patient_id` also benefits indirectly from better-structured access patterns.
 Even though the dataset size (≈55k rows) is moderate, the query still gained a ~23% performance improvement, demonstrating correct use of indexing principles.

 ## 7. Possible Future Optimizations
 If this system were deployed in production with much larger data volumes, we could explore:

-Additional indexes for other analytical queries (e.g., on condition_id, hospital_id, or insurance_id).
+- Additional indexes for other analytical queries (e.g., on `condition_id`, `hospital_id`, or `insurance_id`).

-Partitioning the admission table by year or month on date_of_admission.
+- Partitioning the `admission` table by year or month on `date_of_admission`.

-Materialized views for frequently-used rollups (e.g., monthly readmission rates per hospital).
+- Materialized views for frequently-used rollups (e.g., monthly readmission rates per hospital).

 For our course project, the current optimization is sufficient to demonstrate:

-Use of EXPLAIN ANALYZE.
+- Use of `EXPLAIN ANALYZE`.

-A justified indexing strategy.
+- A justified indexing strategy.

-Measurable performance improvement aligned with the query’s access pattern.
+- Measurable performance improvement aligned with the query’s access pattern.